Master of Biotechnology Requirements

 Admission Requirements for the M.Bt.

-Students must complete university graduate division admission requirements and must possess an appropriate four-year undergraduate science degree with a minimum 3.0 GPA.
+Students must complete University Graduate Division admission requirements and must possess an appropriate four-year undergraduate science degree with a minimum 3.0 GPA.
 There are six categories of specific course prerequisites; completion of three categories constitutes the minimum for classification, but five categories must be completed prior to award of degree.
-Fresno equivalent courses are indicated in parentheses.
+Fresno State equivalent courses are indicated in parentheses.

 Prerequisite courses are as follows: